OdysseyMomentum/Cryptomice-Eonpeers/README.md

 ## Description

 This project is a prototype for a peer to peer system where companies validate, with an electronic signature, the shipment data they commit to.
+It will be maintained on GitLab: https://gitlab.com/Eonpass/eonpeers

 The project is a Flask+RestPlus server which generates the swagger documentation to interact with it.
 Most endpoints follow the REST structure, custom actions are identified by the /rpc/ token in their url.